The Red River Campaign

 The water at Alexandria was so low that the largest vessels of the fleet could not cross.
 A lieutenant colonel from Wisconsin, Joseph Bailey, came forward and described a dam he could build to raise the water level.
 Though Porter and Banks were skeptical, they allowed him to try it.
 The dam — actually as series of structures — worked, raising the water level so the fleet could pass the rapids.
 Taylor could only watch the escape.
 He had too few men to make an attack.

 The Union army began its retreat.
 Taylor tried valiantly to trap them without success.
 An artillery duel was fought at Mansura, near Fort DeRussy on May 16.
 Few casualties resulted.
 A last effort to halt the retreat was made at Yellow Bayou on May 18.
 Bailey again came to the fleet's rescue.
 This time high water had flooded the Atchafalaya River so he created a pontoon bridge of transports moored side-by-side to allow the army to cross.

 Gary Joiner is a cartographer and historian in Louisiana.
 He is the co-author of Historic Shreveport — Bossier City with Marguerite R. Plummer and co-author of Red River Steamboats with Eric J. Brock.
-His next book, One Damn Blunder from Beginning to End: The Red River Campaign of 1864 will be published in February 2003 by Scholarly Resources.
+His book One Damn Blunder from Beginning to End: The Red River Campaign of 1864 was published in February 2003 by Scholarly Resources.